kallaway/100-days-of-code/r1-log.md

 Did my daily code wars for javascript and now onto chapter 4 of eloquent javascript Data Structures: Objects and Arrays.
 ### R1D13
 Daily code wars with rock scissor paper function.
 Learned to do p1===p2 return draw.
 Also attended 100devs sunday office hours.
 Going to read arrays and learn more about objects.
+### R1D14
+Read through chapter 4 of eloquent javascript, also read https://javascript.info/array-methods and coded their practice challenges.
+Did my daily codewars.
+### R1D15
+Gone through 100devs live stream.
+Did my daily codewars wher ei had to find the average sum of all the arrays.
+And learned new methods for javascript including sort(),reverse(), splice(), and slice()